followmyutopia/devextreme-documentation/concepts/05 Widgets/Scheduler/030 Appointments/050 Customize Appointment.md

 ---

-If you use only jQuery, combine HTML markup for appointments manually with jQuery [DOM manipulation methods](http://api.jquery.com/category/manipulation/).
+If you use only jQuery, combine HTML markup for appointments manually with jQuery <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a>.
 To apply this markup, use the [appointmentTemplate](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#appointmentTemplate) callback function as shown in the following code.

 [**jQuery**](/Documentation/Guide/Getting_Started/Widget_Basics_-_jQuery/Create_and_Configure_a_Widget/)